jsonmaur/namor.js/readme.md

     <br> <br> <br>
 </div>

 A name generator for Node that generates random, url-friendly names.
 This comes in handy if you need to generate unique subdomains (like Heroku does), or unique names for anything else.
-It can check against a blacklist to prevent malicious subdomains, and if manly mode is enabled (for those who understand its importance), only names of a rugged nature will be generated.
+It can check against a reserved word list to prevent malicious subdomains, and if manly mode is enabled (for those who understand its importance), only names of a rugged nature will be generated.

 > *Please Note: Generated names are not always guaranteed to be unique.
 To reduce the chances of collision, you can increase the length of the trailing number ([see here for collision stats](#collision)).
 Always be sure to check your database before assuming a generated value is unique.*